The facts: What you need to know about global hunger

 Many hungry people live in countries with food surpluses, not food shortages.
 The issue, largely, is that the people who need food the most simply don’t have steady access to it.

-In the hungriest countries, families struggle to get the food they need because of several issues: lack of infrastructure like roads and storage facilities, frequent war and displacement, natural disaster, climate change, and chronic poverty.
+In the hungriest countries, families struggle to get the food they need because of several issues: lack of infrastructure, frequent war and displacement, natural disaster, climate change, chronic poverty and lack of purchasing power.

 The majority of those who are hungry live in countries experiencing ongoing conflict and violence — 489 million of 821 million.
 The numbers are even more striking for children.
 More than 75 percent of the world's malnourished children (122 million of 155 million) live in countries affected by conflict.